-Cara Griffith, oversees Tax Analysts’ editorial department, which includes managing and providing strategic guidance for its daily news publications, Tax Notes Today, State Tax Today, and Worldwide Tax Daily, and its weekly magazines, Tax Notes, State Tax Notes, and Tax Notes International.
-Griffith also contributes regularly to Tax Analysts’ blog and has written for a broad range of tax policy publications, including State Tax Notes, The Tax Adviser, The Hedge Fund Law Report, and The Hill.
+Prior to assuming this role Cara oversaw Tax Analysts’ editorial department, which includes managing and providing strategic guidance for its daily news publications, Tax Notes Today, State Tax Today, and Worldwide Tax Daily, and its weekly magazines, Tax Notes, State Tax Notes, and Tax Notes International.
+Griffith has written for a broad range of tax policy publications, including State Tax Notes, The Tax Adviser, The Hedge Fund Law Report, and The Hill.
 She regularly speaks at tax conferences and other events on state tax issues.
 In particular, Griffith has widely spoken about the need for transparency in tax administration.
 Griffith has a BA in political science and a BA in international studies from the University of Evansville and a JD from the George Washington University Law School.

 Lee A. Sheppard